MPI-EVA-Archaeogenetics/helper_scripts/r_helpers/rPandoraHelper/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic usage example, converting a full sequencing ID including the Autorun_eager `_ss` suffix into a its respective Site ID and Individual ID:

 ``` r
 library(rPandoraHelper)